stalj/KUE-Classes/faq/README.md

 ### I was absent from regular classes.
 Where can I send my sick leave?

 If it was a regular activity, no problem.
 No sick leave is required.
-So please do not send it anywhere.
+So please **do NOT send it** to me!!.
 It is only necessary to submit a sick leave if you were absent during tests.

 ### I would like to retake the course.
 What do I need to do?